 Opportunity for Teachers and Schools to Participate in Character Education Research

-As part of strand B of the project, the research team are seeking to understand teachers’ perceptions of character and character education in teaching, as well as the very important issue of how teachers are prepared and supported to do this via current Continuing Professional Development (CPD).
+The research team are seeking to understand teachers’ perceptions of character and character education in teaching, as well as the very important issue of how teachers are prepared and supported to do this via current Continuing Professional Development (CPD).

-The research team are now looking for in-service teachers to complete this short online survey, which will contribute to the development of a CPD programme for schools.
+The research team are now looking for UK based in-service teachers to complete this short online survey, which will contribute to the development of a CPD programme for schools.
 If you or your school are interested in taking part, please complete the survey and, if applicable, disseminate it among teaching staff at your school.
 More information is provided at the beginning of the survey.

 For more information about the research or to register your interest in being involved in the CPD developed as a result of this project, please contact either Michael Fullard or Paul Watts.